-Nikon D5300 versus Nikon D7500
+Nikon D5300 vs D7500

 The Nikon D5300 and the Nikon D7500 are two digital cameras that were officially introduced, respectively, in October 2013 and April 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D5300 has a resolution of 24 megapixel, whereas the D7500 provides 20.7 MP.
+The D5300 has a resolution of 24 megapixels, whereas the D7500 provides 20.7 MP.

-Body comparison: Nikon D5300 vs Nikon D7500
+Body comparison: Nikon D5300 vs D7500

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is notably larger (15 percent) than the Nikon D5300.
 Moreover, the D7500 is substantially heavier (50 percent) than the D5300.
 It is noteworthy in this context that the D7500 is splash and dust-proof, while the D5300 does not feature any corresponding weather-sealing.